mzazon/awesome-cloud-projects/aws/infrastructure-testing-taskcat/infrastructure-testing-taskcat.md

 5. Familiarity with infrastructure as code concepts
 6. Estimated cost: $5-15 for testing resources (varies by region and resources tested)

 > **Note**: TaskCat will create real AWS resources during testing, which may incur charges.
-Always run cleanup procedures after testing.
+Always run cleanup procedures after testing to avoid unexpected costs.

 ## Preparation